 If you’re working from home, be sure to let your family know your working hours and that, even though you may be just down the hall (or spread across the kitchen counter like my work usually is), you are unable to be the 24/7 mom hotline when you’re working.

-It also helps to be on the same page with your partner—come up with parent shifts to watch the kids if you’re both at home, so you both have equal opportunity to hang with the little ones and to get work done when needed.
+It also helps to be on the same page with your partner—come up with parent shifts to watch the kids if you’re both at home, so you both have an equal opportunity to hang with the little ones and to get work done when needed.

 Stress can make your digestive system go haywire, causing diarrhea, stomach upset, and excessive urination.